rweigel/stats/hw.md

 Save your answer in a file named `HW1_4.pdf`.

-## Quiz: Bayes' Rule
+# Quiz 1

 Study the cab example in the [Bayes' rule section of the notes](notes.html).

-You do not need to turn anything in for this.
-At the start of the next class, I will ask you to solve a similar problem without notes.
+At the start of the Sept.
+3rd class, I will ask you to solve a similar problem without notes.
 This will be the first quiz.
 This quiz will not be graded.
 If you attend class, you'll get full credit.

 Problem given: